Find Your Home

 Home Match offers an agreement template specific to home-sharing, called the Living Together Agreement (LTA).
 The LTA includes Terms & Conditions, as well as a staff-facilitated discussion about the arrangements of sharing a home, day-to-day, and communication best-practices.
 Many participants opt for a month-to-month agreement.

-A service exchange is an optional arrangement in which a home seeker helps a home provider with household activities—such as cooking meals, running errands, or walking the dog—in exchange for lower costs.
+A task exchange is an optional arrangement in which a home seeker helps a home provider with household activities—such as cooking meals, running errands, or walking the dog—in exchange for lower costs.
 Home Match does not arrange any hands-on, personal, or medical care; as such, Home Match is not an alternative to in-home care.

 Thank you for your interest in Home Match!
 Complete the form below and our staff will follow up with you.